-"All connected, all involved, all responsible" ANSSI slogan in 2019 ON the road to global security.
+"All connected, all involved, all responsible" ANSSI's slogan in 2019 On the way to global security.

 According to Gartner, by 2020, 100% of companies will be asked to report to their board of directors on cyber security and technology risks at least once a year, compared to 40% today.

 In the age of digital transformation, network security has become one of the company's top priorities.
 Considered one of the fastest growing forms of crime, this threat remains little known.
 Indeed, information system (IS) security encompasses a wide range of threats whose causes and effects are rarely well understood by companies and therefore poorly addressed.
 However, the effects of a cyber attack, technical failure or human negligence can seriously affect an organization's operations.
 It is imperative to establish action plans for all measures to protect against these cyber threats. internal as well as external risks.